XueruiSu/Reproduce-DeepSeek-R1-Survey/README.md

 # Reproduce-DeepSeek-R1-Survey
 This repository collects various works that reproduce DeepSeek R1, as well as works related to DeepSeek R1 and the DeepSeek series.

-## Work related to DeepSeek's Tech
+## Work related to DeepSeek's Tech, i.e. papers for LLM reasoning tasks mainly relying on RL
 1. Logic RL: R1 reproduction of logic problems https://arxiv.org/abs/2502.14768
 2. Start RL with short context length and gradually increase context length. https://github.com/agentica-project/deepscaler
 3. The role of CoT in Reasoning https://github.com/eddycmu/demystify-long-cot  https://arxiv.org/pdf/2502.03373
-4. s1: Simple test-time scaling s1K contains 1000 carefully selected math problems and reasoning traces distilled from Gemini Flash.
-When selecting problems, researchers focus on difficulty, diversity, and quality.
-By fine-tuning Qwen2.5-32B-Instruct on the s1K dataset, the researchers successfully surpassed OpenAI's o1-preview in the competition math benchmark, with a maximum improvement of 27%. https://arxiv.org/abs/2501.19393
+4. Trust Region Preference Approximation: A simple and stable reinforcement learning algorithm for LLM reasoning https://github.com/XueruiSu/Trust-Region-Preference-Approximation
 5. Hierarchical LLM Reasoning via Scaling Thought Templates Revolutionary inference-scaling paradigm with a hierarchical RL algorithm: empowering a 32B model with 500 thought templates to outperform o1-preview and DeepSeek-V3 in reasoning tasks. https://github.com/Gen-Verse/ReasonFlux
 6. By imitating the correct samples, learning the preference of the wrong samples, and focusing on the key steps, there is no need to rely on super-large-scale models (such as DeepSeek-R1) for distillation, and only training is done through reinforcement learning. https://github.com/InternLM/OREAL https://arxiv.org/abs/2502.06781